By: Marilyn L. Davis

 For Some, It Is Not the Action, But the Reaction

-Therefore, how do we allow people to acknowledge their secrets, help them make amends or atone for their misdeeds?
-In 12 Step recovery work, published in 1939, there are two steps that more than adequately support an individual willing to examine their lives and then there is a step specific to the admission of wrongs.
+How do we allow people to acknowledge their secrets, help them make amends or atone for their misdeeds?
+In 12 Step recovery work, published in 1939, there are two steps that more than adequately support an individual willing to examine their lives, and then there is a step specific to the admission of wrongs.

 People write about their lives, internal and external.
-They fearlessly look for their character defects, negative aspects, shortcomings, and actions that have harmed others, as well as the qualities that most people consider admirable.
+They fearlessly look for their character defects, negative aspects, shortcomings, and actions that have harmed others and the qualities that most people consider admirable.
 The reality is that we have both.

 Yet, even this is not a new concept.

 Socrates’ statement that “The unexamined life is not worth living” demonstrates an early understanding of the benefits of examining our nature to change our actions, thus preventing what another philosopher, George Santayana, predicted, “Those who cannot remember the past are condemned to repeat it.”

 When I combine other theoretical concepts into my recovery work with others, I become willing to share in the hopes that my admissions will allow another to write about theirs and then ultimately share their flaws, find their strengths, and live a productive life.

 Understanding words was a new concept, and I loved books, all those black squiggly lines represented the story, or described the picture.
 I could not read all of them, but knew the word, “cat.”
 Each person begins learning somewhere.